 PINK TURTLEHEAD Chelone Seeds

-Comments: Tolerates full sun in boggy soils, otherwise best in part sun to full shade.
+Grow Chelone: Tolerates full sun in boggy soils, otherwise best in part sun to full shade.
 Needs rich, constantly moist soil.
-Pinching shoot tips in spring promotes shapely, heavy flowering plants.
-Superb next to ponds and streams, frogs often found hiding in foliage.
-Nectar-rich flowers attract butterflies and hummingbirds; are excellent for cutting.
+Pinching shoot tips in spring promotes development of shapely, heavy-flowering plants.
+Pink turtlehead thrives near banks of ponds and streams, frogs often found hiding in foliage.
+Nectar-rich flowers attract butterflies and hummingbirds, are excellent for cutting.